Bhim Bahadur Pande

+Pandé was first Nepalese Ambassador to Germany, who took office on July 5, 1965.
+He served in this capacity until March 8, 1969.
 He also wrote book on genealogy of his ancestral Pande dynasty called Rastra Bhaktiko Jhalak: Panday Bamsa ko Bhumika.
 His 5 sons are Nepal Army General Sagar Bahadur Pande, Lieu.
 Gen. Pawan Bahadur Pande, Himalaya Bahadur Pande, Prithvi Bahadur Pande and Shanta Bahadur Pande.
 Among them Prithvi Bahadur Pande is a renowned Banker and chairman of Nepal Investment Bank.